Bodywork and Craniosacral Therapy at NEKAWA

 You will remain fully clothed for craniosacral therapy and gently positioned for comfort.
 Touch is light, respectful, and always guided by your consent.

-Some people notice physical shifts, others experience emotional release or deep relaxation.
+Some people notice physical shifts, others experience emotional release or deep relaxation, while some simply rest deeply.
 All responses are valid, and there is no need to analyse or force outcomes.

 This work often complements hypnotherapy and other nervous-system-focused approaches, but can also be experienced on its own.